sugarvillela/CVE/README.md

 * A version of the exploit that bypasses the syscall wrappers (for systems that don't implement the keycntl wrappers).
 * The first emergency patch from January 2016
 * The best way to duplicate this exploit is to find an affected version of a Linux build, Listed below.
 ISO's may contain back-ported patches, so you need to download the source code and compile it yourself.
 * Running the exploit on a modern version of Ubuntu (edited to retain the bug) gave strange results.
 I wrote test.c to track it, outputting to the keylog file.
-It prints values only when the usage is decrementing; where there is no output, the usage is incrementing.
-There is no pattern to the changing slope, which means the exploit fails on a modern version, edited or not.
-Instead, compile a version from this list.
+* Interpreting the keylog file:  the number on the left is the iteration.
+The program prints values only when the usage is decrementing; where there is no output, the usage is incrementing.
+Thus, anywhere there is a gap in the iteration count, you know it has been incrementing.
+There is no pattern to the changing slope.
+* For this test there was unpredictable output and no integer overflow, which means the exploit fails on a modern version, edited or not.
+Instead, compile a version from the list.

 # Affected Versions
 * Red Hat Enterprise Linux 7